richardanaya/globals/README.md

 # Globals 🌎
 Painless globals in Rust for people who don't mind being unsafe because sometimes it's not a big deal.
-Library writers (especially in web assembly) are many times forced to write global data because they don't have a single point of entry.
-This library isn't gauranteed multi-thread safe for now, but that may not be a problem given your use case.
+Library writers (especially in web assembly) are many times forced to write global data because they don't have a single point of entry.  *This library isn't gauranteed multi-thread safe for now*, but that may not be a problem given your use case.

 ```toml
 [dependencies]